bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Breezy and Overcast
+- Windy and Overcast
-- 84% humidity
+- 80% humidity
-- 19 mph wind
+- 18 mph wind
-- 91% cloud cover
+- 100% cloud cover
-- 27 AQI 🟩
+- 29 AQI 🟩
 About 0.8 inches of snow on the ground
 - 0.27 inches of rain and 4.05 inches of snow in the past 24 hours
 - 1.21 inches of snow and 0.07 inches of rain expected in the next 48 hours